Splode/hackwild/_drafts/jekyll-ssg-with-vue-single-file-components.md

 ## Sanity Check - Testing our Current Progress

 Now that we have Jekyll running and Vue with webpack configured, it's time to test that our workflow is working as intended.
-We'll test our webpack build by running our `npm dev` script:
+We'll test our webpack build by running our `dev` script:

 ```bash
 $ npm run dev